+This course introduces the origins and historical development of art.
+Emphasis is placed on the relationship of design principles to various art forms including but not limited to sculpture, painting, and architecture.
+Upon completion, students should be able to identify and analyze a variety of artistic styles, periods, and media.
 This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.
 (FA and SP).
 National ID (CIP) 50.0701 Art/Art Studies, General.
 This is a Universal General Education Transfer Component (UGETC) course.
 [SBCC/BOG 02/21/14]